 What is Emotional Intelligence?

 Emotional intelligence is the glue that can hold relationships tight and close in the long run.
 Experts define emotional intelligence as the ability to manage and control one’s emotions and possess the ability to control others’ emotions as well.
 As a result, it can foster long-term relationships with friends, partners, and colleagues.
-In this article, you will learn about emotional intelligence and its importance in leadership
+In this article, you will learn about emotional intelligence and its importance in leadership.

 What is Emotional Intelligence in Leadership?

 The most effective leaders consider emotional intelligence a critical skill to recognize and solve their team members’ problems.
 That’s why emotional intelligence is an important part of many leadership styles.
-Emotional intelligence in leadership is referred to as the ability to understand and manage one’s emotions, as well as recognize and control others’ emotions and perspectives.
+Emotional intelligence in leaders is referred to as the ability to understand and manage one’s emotions, as well as recognize and control others’ emotions and perspectives.
 The term is believed to be first used in 1990 by researchers John Mayer and Peter Salovey.
 However, it has gained popularity in the recent decade with the advent of leadership roles.

 Interestingly, emotional intelligence is a great parameter to check a leadership style’s effectiveness.
 Experts believe that intelligence quotient (IQ), technical skills, and communication skills are irrelevant if a leader lacks emotional intelligence.
 The growing importance of emotional intelligence has forced many leaders to learn and implement it into their leadership style to incite innovation, job satisfaction, and a positive working environment in their company.